ordercloud-api/release-notes/2017/January/breaking-changes.md

 ### Order URI Changes

 Order IDs are unique to both the buyer and the seller.
-Hence, specifying buyerID in the URI is not technically necessary.
-With the recent addition of Suppliers, it became clear that regardless of your commerce role (Buyer, Seller, or Supplier) the only peices of information necessary to identify an Order are its ID and direction (`incoming` or `outgoing`).
-Therefore, we are changing all order related URIs as follows:
+Hence, specifying a Buyer ID in the URI is not necessary.
+Therefore, we are changing most order related URIs as follows:

 **Old:** `v1/buyers/:buyerID/orders/*`

-**New:** `v1/orders/:direction/*`
+**New:** `v1/orders/incoming/*` or `v1/orders/outgoing/*`

-**Note:**
-Anonymous User Order Transfer (`PUT v1/orders?tempUserToken=xyz`) is the _only_ exception to the `:direction` requirement in order routes, because you can only transfer the order to yourself, which implies outgoing.
+An `outgoing` order is one sent by your organization; and `incoming` order is one received by your organization.
+This provides a uniform way to work with orders regardless of whether your are a Buyer, Seller, or (coming soon) Supplier.

+There are only 3 order-related endpoints that do not require `incoming`/`outgoing`, all within the "Me" resources:

+- `GET v1/me/orders` - Get orders "from" the authenticated user.

+- `GET v1/me/orders/approvable` - Get orders in "awaiting approval" status that are approvable by the authenticatd user.

+- `PUT v1/me/orders?tempUserToken=xyz` - Transfer the anonomous cart associated with the user's token to the now-registered user.

 ## Client Libraries